luca-giunti/gammapyXray/README.rst

-Caveat: this is a work in progress.
-More details and examples will be added here

 GammapyXray
 =======
 A Python tool for the analysis of Gamma-ray and X-ray data in a unified framework, using physically-motivated spectral models.